-Name Description Default architecture.configuration architecture.configurationsCommutes eparated list of configurations to include for the Architec- ture modules.
-Set dist, eval or dist, prod to include only eval- dist,eval uation or production Architectures or dist,eval,prod to include both. bar.check.as.v2.module When this property is set to true, the artifact checker uses the Mi- 0.7 croEJ Module Manager semantic. false bar.javadoc.dir Path of the folder containing the generated javadoc. \${target}/ javadoc bar.notification.email.froi mThe email address used as the from address when sending the noti- Not set fication emails. bar.notification.email.hos t The hostname of the mail service used to send the notification Not set emails. s wbe фassword used to authenticate on the mail service.
-Not set • t The port of the mail service used to send the notification emails Not set bar.notification.email.ssl When this property is set to true, SSL/TLS is used to send the notifi- Not set cation emails. bar.notification.email.to The notification email address destination.
+Name Description Default bar.check.as.v2.module When this property is set to true, the artifact checker uses the MicroEJ Module Manager semantic. false bar.javadoc.dir Path of the folder containing the generated javadoc.
+461 137 \${target}/ The constituted discount of the form and discount of the constitute of the consti javadoc mThe email address used as the from address when sending the notification emails.
+Not set bar.notification.email.hos tThe hostname of the mail service used to send the notification emails.
+Not set bar.notification.email.pas s₩beфassword used to authenticate on the mail service.
+Not set bar.notification.email.por t The port of the mail service used to send the notification emails Not set bar.notification.email.ssl When this property is set to true, SSL/TLS is used to send the notification emails.
+Not set bar.notification.email.to The notification email address destination.
 Not set bar.notification.email.use r The username used to authenticate on the mail service.
-Not set bar.populate.from.resolve rName of the resolver used to fetch the modules to populate the repository. fetchRelease bar.populate.ivy.settings.fileath of the Ivy settings file used to fetch the modules to populate the repository. \${project. ivy. settings. file} bar.populate.repository.com/y configuration of included repositories.
-The modules of the repository repositories declared as dependency with this configuration are in- repository cluded in the built repository. bar.test.haltonerror When this property is set to true, the artifact checker stops at the false first error. javadoc.excludes Comma-separated list of packages to exclude from the javadoc.
-Empty string javadoc.includes Comma-separated list of packages to include in the javadoc. ا المارين (all pack- ages) - s Comma-separated list of modules to exclude from the javadoc.
-Empty string When this property is set to true, all artifact checkers are skipped.
-Not set skip.email When this property is set (any value), the notification email is not Not set sent.
-Otherwise the bar.notification. properties are required. skip.javadoc Prevents the generation of the javadoc. false ckin invados depresetad Prevents the generation of any deprecated API at all in the javadoc.
-19126 skip.javadoc.deprecated rievents the generation of any deprecated API at all in the Javadoc. true
+Not set bar.populate.from.resolve erName of the resolver used to fetch the modules to populate the repository. fetchRelease bar.populate.ivy.settings. file ath of the Ivy settings file used to fetch the modules to populate the repository. \${project. ivy. settings. file} bar.populate.repository.c oldy configuration of included repositories.
+The modules of the repositories declared as dependency with this configuration are included in the built repository. repository bar.test.haltonerror When this property is set to true, the artifact checker stops at the first error. false javadoc.excludes Comma-separated list of packages to exclude from the javadoc.
+Empty string javadoc.includes Comma-separated list of packages to include in the javadoc. (all pack- ages) javadoc.modules.excludes Comma-separated list of modules to exclude from the javadoc.
+Empty string skip.artifact.checker When this property is set to true, all artifact checkers are skipped.
+Not set skip.email When this property is set (any value), the notification email is not sent.
+Otherwise the bar.notification. properties are required.
+Not set skip.javadoc Prevents the generation of the javadoc. false skip.javadoc.deprecated Prevents the generation of any deprecated API at all in the javadoc. true